spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
+URQL

+Or Universal React Query Library is a great GraphQL client with Svelte bindings

 URQL can be initialised in a __layout.svelte component then be available throughout the project

 Kind of like how you would do a content provider in React but with a lot less boilerplate